-If you would like to apply online, you must visit our website at www.cheshireeast.gov.uk/schooladmissions.
+If you would like to apply online, you must visit our website at Apply for September 2023 school place (cheshireeast.gov.uk)

 This is a quick and easy way to apply, and you will be able to view your offer on the published offer date instead of waiting for your offer letter to be received in the post.
 If you do not have access to the internet or would like support in applying online, please contact us on 0300 123 5012.